FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - **Plausible deniability**: Even intermediaries can't prove specific predictions

 The global will-field becomes like atmospheric pressure - invisible but influential, while local systems create the weather you actually experience.
 No single actor can control it because it emerges from millions of anonymous interactions.

+Mining can function by PoP PoU of usefulness.
+Basically all person PoP receive mining-strata they then reward with as "blocks" upon Po(W/U).

 ### From Gossip to Intuition